Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Conclusion and Future development

+2. Lower frequency waves could be emitted from higher altitudes.
+The important point here being that the dependence of the intensity of the emission on the altitude is a highly nontrivial function, for several reasons.
+First, the upward moving non-thermal electrons are much more numerous at lower altitude (corresponding to higher $\nu$) in comparison to higher altitudes (corresponding to lower $\nu$) because the $n_s/n_e$ ratio scales as $r^{-3/2}$.
+When this scaling reaches a ratio below the required rate (\ref{n_s2}) , the radio wave emission cannot occur, as the density of the non-thermal electrons is not sufficient for the plasma instability to develop \cite{Thejappa-1991}.
+Furthermore, the effective mean free path determined by (\ref{lambda_eff}) defines the highest altitudes the non-thermal electrons may reach.
+Above this altitude, the non-thermal electrons will thermalize and cannot be a source of the radio waves.

-This tendency has been indeed observed for 98 MHz band when the recorded number of resolved events is at least one order of magnitude smaller than for three other bands with slightly higher frequencies.
-We predict that the emission rate with 80 and 89 MHz which had been recorded, but not yet published by \cite{Mondal-2020}, should demonstrate even lower rate of resolved events (even in comparison with 98 MHz emission).
-It is a highly nontrivial specific feature of our proposal as it is very hard to understand this observed property of the radio emission using any alternative models as the electron density in corona (and corresponding $\nu$) is very smooth function in this region, see Fig. \ref{fig:frequency}.
-In principle this prediction of our proposal can be directly tested by MWA, as the observations according to \cite{Mondal-2020} were done in 12 frequency bands, including low frequency 80 and 89 MHz bands.
+As a result of these suppression factors, we expect that the low frequency emissions should be, in general, suppressed.
+Of course, the radio emission is related to random processes, and highly sensitive to some specific local features of the plasma and non-thermal electrons, as discussed in subsection \ref{mechanism}.
+Therefore, our prediction on suppression is the subject of possible fluctuations within small frequency bands.
+This tendency has been indeed observed for the 98 MHz band, where the recorded number of resolved events is at least one order of magnitude smaller than for the three other higher frequencies bands.
+We predict that the emission rate at 80 MHz and 89 MHz, which have been recorded, but are not yet published by \cite{Mondal-2020}, should demonstrate even lower rate of resolved events (even in comparison with 98 MHz emission).
+This is a highly nontrivial prediction of our proposal, as it is difficult to understand this behavior using alternative models, since the electron density in the corona is a very smooth function in this region (see Fig. \ref{fig:frequency}).
+This prediction can be directly tested by MWA, as the observations according to \cite{Mondal-2020} were done in 12 frequency bands, including the low frequencies of the 80 and 89 MHz bands.

-3. In contrast with low frequency bands, the event rate for higher frequency bands should be higher than for recorded 160 MHz band due to the same reasons explained in item 2.
-This prediction can be directly tested in future analysis by studying the higher frequency emissions with $\nu\gtrsim 160$ MHz as the observations according to \cite{Mondal-2020} were done in 12 frequency bands, including high frequency 179, 196, 217 and 240 MHz bands.
-One should comment here that even higher frequency radiation with $\nu\gtrsim$ 240 MHz is the subject of strong absorption where the observed intensity shows some signs of suppression \cite{oberoi_2017}.
-This strong absorption of high frequency bands obviously limits our perspectives to study the higher frequency emissions within proposed mechanism.
+3. In contrast with the low frequency bands, the event rate for higher frequency bands should be higher than the rate recorded for the 160 MHz band .
+This prediction can be directly tested in future analysis by studying emissions with $\nu\gtrsim 160$ MHz since, according to \cite{Mondal-2020} , some of their observations were done in the 179, 196, 217 and 240 MHz bands.
+One should comment here that at higher frequencies ( $\nu\gtrsim$ 240 MHz) , radio emission is subject to a strong absorption, and that the observed intensity will experience suppression \cite{oberoi_2017}, limiting our perspectives to study higher frequency emissions.